kolaoba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ replaces al charactes A and c with Z and e respectively 21-reverse reverses its input
-22-users_and_homes lists all ussers and their home directories sorted by users
+22-users_and_homes lists all ussers and their home directories sorted by users 100-empty_casks finds empty files and directories in current directory and all subdirectories